top of page

 Our Team know that Safeguarding is everyone's responsibility.
 Our dedicated Safeguards ensure that all of The Ranch are kept up to date through monthly supervisions and training.

-The Ranch encourage our young people to have a voice.
+The Ranch Xtreme encourage our young people to have a voice.
 Around our setting and across all of our sites, we display posters and QR codes for young people to feel at ease to raise a concern, and who they can turn to.
 We also use the ClassDojo system to communicate any important issues or updates in a child centred way.

 download (41).jpeg